fIux-dev/froyo/README.md

 paste the URL listing the works in the field and select a page range to download.
 Use the range `1 to 0` to get works in all pages of the listing.

-**Note: Search appears to be rate limited a lot more aggressively than just accessing works by ID.
-It is highly recommended to turn on rate limiting if you are going to download multiple pages of results.
-Downloading a large number of works is not tested, so you may run into issues.**
+**Note: Search appears to be rate limited a lot more aggressively than just accessing works by ID.** If you are attempting to download a large number of results, note that this may take a long time.

 ### Rate limiting

 ![retry](https://user-images.githubusercontent.com/96564770/147513133-33017c3a-a642-4b2a-98d1-34eb67acfe7c.gif)

 If you are attempting to download a large number of works, you may be rate limited by AO3.
+The application will attempt to retry requests that failed due to rate limiting after some period of time, with exponential waiting times.
+If it looks like the retry times are too long, you can also manually try to trigger downloads by clicking the `Download all` button again.

-The application will attempt to retry requests that failed due to rate limiting, however, if you find that you are still getting errors trying to load series or users, you can try enabling the rate limit option in settings.
+If you find that you are still getting errors trying to load series or users, you can try enabling the rate limit option in settings.

 It is advisable to keep browsing of AO3 through the browser to a minimum while using the application.
 This is because rate limiting is shared across all your connections.
 If you are being rate limited in the application, you will also